mihar-22/wcom-context/README.md

 manually.
 This library is expected to be used with [TypeScript](https://www.typescriptlang.org), make sure to set `experimentalDecorators` to `true` in `tsconfig.json`.

-_This library currently does not work with Stencil, any PR is welcomed to add support!_
+_This library currently does not work with Stencil anymore, any PR is welcomed to add support!_

 ## Install